Military Family Support Program

 Youth Service Bureau launched a new program in 2019.

-Our Military Family Support Program is a direct response to needs identified by the Minnesota Army National Guard to assist the families of deployed service members with respect to mental health, chemical health, parenting, teen anxiety and depression, use of e-cigarettes, bullying, cyber-bullying, and so much more.
+Our Military Family Support Program is a direct response to needs identified by the Minnesota Army National Guard to assist the families of deployed service members.
 These military families are confronting all of the obstacles faced by every family, plus all of the stresses and difficulties around extended and frequent deployments.
-We conduct educational sessions at pre-deployment, mid-deployment, and post-deployment events all across Minnesota in partnership with the Guard.
+Our Military Family Support Program provides education, resources, and practical tools that parents and caregivers can use during deployments, and afterward.

 “When I was deployed, I didn’t worry about myself.
 I had a team, I had resources, I’m good.
 What worried me is not knowing how my family is doing back home.
 Do they have what they need?” – Eric Ahlgren, USA (Ret), Cargill employee